BijonDurjoy/appifydevs-tasks/README.md

-# QA Summary Report of the Assignment
+# QA Summary Report of the Assignment (All the links are provided here)

 This assignment covers testing of two android apps and two websites.
 I planned and executed a full test cycle that included functional, UI?UX, Security, Accessibility testing.